 - Defective electrical wiring

 - Shoddy materials

-Our premises liability lawyers will take a cursory appraisal of your injury so as to determine its cause, and then proceed to pursue compensation on your behalf.
-But you may be wondering, “At what point should I consider a claim for premises liability?”
+Our premises liability lawyers in NJ will take a cursory appraisal of your injury so as to determine its cause, and then proceed to pursue compensation on your behalf.
+But you may be wondering, “When should I file a premises liability claim?”

-Premises liability cases can cause injuries that, if left unattended, can result in chronic pain conditions which span for many years.
-Many of our clients endure the pain ensuing from their injuries throughout their lives.
+Premises liability cases can cause injuries that, if left unattended, can result in chronic pain conditions that last for many years.
+Most of our clients endure the pain ensuing from their injuries throughout their lives.

 Common premises liability injuries include:

 - Broken bones